-- 20/012 Clerk vacancy- to determine whether to appoint a Locum Clerk and/or advertise for a permanent clerk - 20/013 Items for next meeting or for general interest- any matters arising from this meeting which need to be carried forward - 20/014 Close of meeting Date of next meeting- TBD
+- 20/012 Festival Committee Update from the meeting held on 6 April 2022. - 20/013 Items for next meeting or for general interest- any matters arising from this meeting which need to be carried forward - 20/014 Close of meeting.
+Date of next meeting- TBD

-^{}Members of the public can address the Council at this point in the meeting through the Chair in relation to any item on the Agenda.
-The maximum time limit for this item is 15 mins, in accordance with the Standing Orders adopted by the Council.
+\Members of the public can address the Council at this point in the meeting through the Chair in relation to any item on the Agenda.
+The maximum time limit for this item is the Council.